rg45-com/tappsnevada.org/_posts/press/2017-10-18-taps-tribute-live-performances-at-military-funerals-fade-local-group-steps-up.md

 "It really brings him back to me and I just loved him so much," said Taylor.

 The military no longer has the resources to provide a live bugler at each military funeral, so it often resorts to electronic recordings of Taps instead.
-That's where the TAPPS team of professional trumpeters steps in.
+That's where the T.A.P.P.S. team of professional trumpeters steps in.

 "We formed this organization for the specific purpose of providing a live bugler to fallen military and first responders," said Cordell.
 "It means a lot to be able to give that to a family and that's at the heart of what we do."